electricimp/ConnectionManager/README.md

 ```

 **Note** We’ve found setting the buffer size to 8096 to be very helpful in many applications using the ConnectionManager class, though your application may require a different buffer size.
-#### startupBehavior
+#### startBehavior
-The startupBehavior flag modifies what action the ConnectionManager takes when initialized.
+The startBehavior flag modifies what action the ConnectionManager takes when initialized.
 - *ConnectionManager.START_NO_ACTION* will take no action after being initialized.
 This is the default value.
 - *ConnectionManager.START_CONNECTED* will try to connect after being initialized.
 - *ConnectionManager.START_DISCONNECTED* will disconnect after being initialized.